 We toured La Sagrada Familia with an audio guide and highly recommend doing it this way.
 Reserve your tour and audio guide here.

 Barcelona is more than just Gaudi.
 There are even loads of free things to do in Barcelona.
-Regardless, we enjoyed museums, an evening stroll and dinner on La Rambla, uncover history as you discover the old town, relax at the beach, or head out and explore one of the nearby medieval towns or enjoying any of several interesting Barcelona day trips.
+Regardless, we enjoyed museums, an evening stroll and dinner on La Rambla, uncovering history as you discover the old town, relaxing at the beach, or heading out and exploring one of the nearby medieval towns or enjoying any of several interesting Barcelona day trips.

 Save for later